 General Introduction

-General introduction to signal transduction systems
+Signal transduction systems

 Major evolutionary transitions

 The transition from unicellular to multicellular life forms is one of the most significant events in the evolutionary history of life on Earth.
 This jump opened up entirely new avenues for complexity and specialization, significantly impacting the biodiversity and complexity we observe today (Buss 1987; Smith et al. 1997; Brunet and King 2017).